Scalable Bayesian Learning with posteriors: Stochastic gradient descent, SGMCMC and deep ensembles

 \subsection{Parallel SGMCMC (as Bayesian deep ensembles)}

-Deep ensembles \cite{lakshminarayanan2017simple} represent a simple to implement and parallelizable route to uncertainty quantification via multiple runs of gradient descent with different random seeds (for initialization and batch shuffling).

-Thus, the arguments above point to a formulation of Bayesian deep ensembles by converting the gradient descent SDE \eqref{eq:sgd} typically used for deep ensemble training into a Bayesian version that is stationary for the posterior distribution by setting $\T = N^{-1}$, i.e. adding back the noise term in \eqref{eq:tempsde}.
+Deep ensembles \citep{lakshminarayanan2017simple} represent a simple to implement and parallelizable route to uncertainty quantification via multiple runs of gradient descent with different random seeds (for initialization and batch shuffling).
+Thus, the arguments above point to the formulation of Bayesian deep ensembles, enabled by \posteriors{}, that converts the gradient descent ODE \eqref{eq:sgd} typically used for deep ensemble training into a Bayesian version that is stationary for the posterior distribution by setting $\T = N^{-1}$, i.e. adding back the noise term in \eqref{eq:tempsde}.
 Assuming $\D$ and $\Q$ are chosen to be independent of $z$ this becomes

-The core difference between SGMCMC and the Bayesian deep ensemble or parallel SGMCMC implementation above is that in SGMCMC, samples are collected from a single trajectory, whereas in parallel SGMCMC, multiple trajectories are simulated with only the last sample being retained (although multiple samples per trajectory can also be saved \cite{margossian2021nested}).
-Parallel SGMCMC provides an asymptotically unbiased approximation to $\pi(z)$ and therefore $p(\theta~\mid~y_{1:N})$ as long as the criteria discussed in \ref{subsec:SGMCMC} are met for a single chain with the main one being the decaying learning rate which we are more accepting of in the parallel regime since the exploration requirements are divided across trajectories rather relying on a single trajectory.
-Parallel MCMC is also a bright avenue of research for full-batch inference \cite{margossian2021nested, cooper2023bayesian}, and we expect these techniques to become even more prevalent with further advances in parallel hardware.
+The core difference between SGMCMC and the Bayesian deep ensemble or parallel SGMCMC implementation above is that in SGMCMC, samples are collected from a single trajectory, whereas in parallel SGMCMC, multiple trajectories are simulated with only the last sample being retained (although multiple samples per trajectory can also be saved \citep{margossian2021nested}).
+Parallel SGMCMC provides an asymptotically unbiased approximation to $\pi(z)$ and therefore $p(\theta~\mid~y_{1:N})$ as long as the criteria discussed in Appendix~\ref{subsec:SGMCMC} are met for a single chain.

-We note that in the large data regime, the additional noise term in \eqref{eq:bayes_de} versus \eqref{eq:sgd} becomes very small, and so existing deep ensembles \cite{lakshminarayanan2017simple} can already be seen as approximating the posterior in some sense (with a small bias).
+We note that in the large data regime, the additional noise term in \eqref{eq:bayes_de} versus \eqref{eq:sgd} becomes very small, and so existing deep ensembles \citep{lakshminarayanan2017simple} can already be seen as approximating the posterior in some sense (with a small bias).

+The functional framework of \posteriors{} (in combination with \texttt{torch.func}) allows easy parallelization of the above unified SGMCMC and SGD algorithms into a parallel SGMCMC implementation that generalizes deep ensembles with minimal code change.